 Find a whole section of resources regarding job loss, business assistance, home and utilities services, healthcare, food assistance, internet access, wifi, and more.

-CAP4KIDS has a comprehensive list of community resources available during the coronavirus crisis.
+CAP4KIDS has a comprehensive list of community resources available during the coronavirus crisis (and beyond).
 Resources include city services, food assistance, emergency housing, unemployment benefits, educational resources, mental health assistance, and fun activities.

 If you’ve been laid off because of the COVID-19 pandemic, file online for unemployment benefits at unemployment.ohio.gov.
 If you don’t have access to a computer, you can call toll-free 1-877-644-6562 (excluding holidays) Monday through Friday 7 AM – 7 PM, and Saturday 9 AM – 1 PM.
 If you have questions about whether you qualify or how it’s calculated, see the questions and answers here.
 Please do not call until you’ve read through the questions – overwhelming the call center with phone calls will slow things down for everyone.